MILABORE/Henceforth/README.md

 # Henceforth
 Free and Cool Visual PvP Client
 - We use it as an alternative to a download server
+- Please download launcher
-- launcher from the official Discord server.
+- Discord server
 - https://discord.gg/NX8nffeJct